What are neck spasms?

 - Medicine: Your healthcare provider may recommend an anti-inflammatory medicine, such as ibuprofen or naproxen, or may prescribe a muscle relaxant.
 Nonsteroidal anti-inflammatory medicines (NSAIDs) may cause stomach bleeding and other problems.
 These risks increase with age.
 Read the label and take as directed.
 Unless recommended by your healthcare provider, do not take for more than 10 days.

-- Ice: Right after the injury, put an ice pack, gel pack, or package of frozen vegetables, wrapped in a cloth on the area every 3 to 4 hours, for up to 20 minutes at a time.
+- Ice: Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on your neck every 3 to 4 hours for up to 20 minutes at a time.

 - Physical therapy: Your healthcare provider may recommend seeing a physical therapist for an exercise program and other treatments.

-- Injection: If the above treatments do not help, provider may give you an injection of a corticosteroid medicine or an anesthetic into the muscle.
+- Injection: If the above treatments do not help, provider may give you a shot of a steroid medicine or an anesthetic into the muscle.